Overview of the Balkans :: Books

 Choosing a guidebook

 Coverage of the Balkan region by guidebooks is patchy.
-Greece and Turkey have been popular with western visitors for so long that a bewildering variety of guidebooks is available.
-Croatia and Slovenia are catching up fast.
+Greece and Turkey have been popular with western visitors for so long that a bewildering variety of guidebooks is available and Croatia and Slovenia are not far behind.
 Romania and Bulgaria remain more specialised interests, but as they never dropped completely off the tourist map it hasn't been difficult to find guidebooks to these countries.
 Until recently the remainder of ex-Yugoslavia plus Albania was an unknown land for guidebook publishers, an empty space on the map bearing the legend "here be dragons".
-For my first visits to Bosnia and Serbia I had nothing more to go on than a handful of pages in an Eastern Europe guide and a book about Yugoslavia written in 1968.
-This has changed in the last few years with the publication of several Bradt guides and the new Western Balkans guide from Lonely Planet - now in its second edition.
+For my first visits to Bosnia and Serbia and 2002 I had nothing more to go on than a handful of pages in an Eastern Europe guide and a book about Yugoslavia written in 1968.
+This has changed for the better in the last few years, although several countries in the region still only have one dedicated English-language guidebook available.
+Almost all publishers now make their books available in electronic format as well as in paperback form.

 I have found that my style of travel is best matched by these three guidebook series, which are generally aimed at independent travellers:

-- If I need a complete guide to a single country I tend to choose Rough Guides where they are available.
-They are typically very thorough, with a lot of detail even about less obvious destinations within a country, and include plenty of background reading.
-They don't cover several countries in the Western Balkans.
+- Rough Guides are typically very thorough, with a lot of detail even about less obvious destinations within a country, and include plenty of background reading.
+I use them a lot outside the Balkans, and also for the handful of countries in the Balkans that they currently cover.

 - A major strength of Lonely Planet is their variety of multi-country guides, which are very useful if you are visiting several countries in one trip.
 That's why they dominate the list on this page.
-Their guides to individual countries are usually pretty good too, with good maps and clear, well-organised listings.
-They typically don't have as much detailed description as Rough Guides, which is why I tend to prefer the former.
+They also offer the possibility of buying individual chapters of their books in electronic form, which can be very useful.

 I also like the In Your Pocket city guides, available online and in magazine format from news outlets in some cities.